Sequential Bayesian Neural Subnetwork Ensembles

 \section{Abstract}

-Deep neural network ensembles that appeal to model diversity have been used successfully to improve predictive performance and model robustness in several applications.
-Whereas, it has recently been shown that sparse subnetworks of dense models can match the performance of their dense counterparts and increase their robustness while effectively decreasing the model complexity.
-However, most ensembling techniques require multiple parallel and costly evaluations and have been proposed primarily with deterministic models, whereas sparsity induction has been mostly done through ad-hoc pruning.
-We propose sequential ensembling of dynamic Bayesian neural subnetworks that systematically reduce model complexity through sparsity-inducing priors and generate diverse ensembles in a single forward pass of the model.
-The ensembling strategy consists of an exploration phase that finds high-performing regions of the parameter space and multiple exploitation phases that effectively exploit the compactness of the sparse model to quickly converge to different minima in the energy landscape corresponding to high-performing subnetworks yielding diverse ensembles.
-We empirically demonstrate that our proposed approach surpasses the baselines of the dense frequentist and Bayesian ensemble models in prediction accuracy, uncertainty estimation, and out-of-distribution (OoD) robustness on CIFAR10, CIFAR100 datasets, and their out-of-distribution variants: CIFAR10-C, CIFAR100-C induced by corruptions.
-Furthermore, we found that our approach produced the most diverse ensembles compared to the approaches with a single forward pass and even compared to the approaches with multiple forward passes in some cases.
+Deep ensembles have emerged as a powerful technique for improving predictive performance and enhancing model robustness across various applications by leveraging model diversity.
+However, traditional deep ensemble methods are often computationally expensive and rely on deterministic models, which may limit their flexibility.
+Additionally, while sparse subnetworks of dense models have shown promise in matching the performance of their dense counterparts and even enhancing robustness, existing methods for inducing sparsity typically incur training costs comparable to those of training a single dense model, as they either gradually prune the network during training or apply thresholding post-training.
+In light of these challenges, we propose an approach for sequential ensembling of dynamic Bayesian neural subnetworks that consistently maintains reduced model complexity throughout the training process while generating diverse ensembles in a single forward pass.
+Our approach involves an initial exploration phase to identify high-performing regions within the parameter space, followed by multiple exploitation phases that take advantage of the compactness of the sparse model.
+These exploitation phases quickly converge to different minima in the energy landscape, corresponding to high-performing subnetworks that together form a diverse and robust ensemble.
+We empirically demonstrate that our proposed approach outperforms traditional dense and sparse deterministic and Bayesian ensemble models in terms of prediction accuracy, uncertainty estimation, out-of-distribution detection, and adversarial robustness.